nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 The `id`, `legalBase` and `purposeOfUse` fields MUST be filled.
 Within the `legalBase` object, `consentType` MUST either be `implied` or `explicit`.
 When `explicit`, the `evidence` and `subject` fields MUST be filled.
-When `implied`, values MUST be added to the `restrictions` array.

 ### 3.2.2 Scoping

 The `id` field MUST contain the DID of the actor.
 The `subject` field MAY contain the patient identifier.
-In the example above the *oid* for the Dutch citizenship number is used.
+The example above uses the *oid* for the Dutch citizenship number.
 The `purposeOfUse` field refers to an access policy.
 A Bolt MUST describe this policy as a set of FHIR resources that can be accessed with the credential.
-The `restrictions` array MAY further limit access.
+The `resources` array extends on the policy.
-When no `subject` is given, the credential MUST contain `restrictions` that refer to individual resources.
+When no `subject` is given, the credential MUST contain `resources` that refer to individual resources.
 The contents of those individual resources MUST NOT contain any personal information.
+Without a `subject` and `resources` it would be valid to request an access token with just the `purposeOfUse` in the JWT grant.

 ### 3.2.3 Legal base